nathancarter/weblurch/doc/plan.md

 UI

- * At line 280 of `main-app-solo.litcoffee`, add a section heading for dependencies.
- * Extend the UI functions in `settingsplugin.litcoffee` so that each takes an optional ID argument and uses it as the ID of the element created.
- * Extend the UI functions in `settingsplugin.litcoffee` with a function for creating buttons with a given text on them (and any ID).
- * Create a DIV beneath that heading and in it place two buttons, one for "Add file dependency" and one for "Add URL dependency".
- * When setting up that window, for every dependency in the `D.metadata.dependencies` array, create a table row above the buttons DIV showing the dependency URL, with a "Remove" button.
- * Test that by running code in the console (or elsewhere) to inject dependencies into a test document, and ensure that they show up.
  * Implement the "Remove" buttons to modify that dependency array, as well as its visual representation in the table.
  * Implement the "Add file dependency" feature to prompt the user to choose